1994 FIFA World Cup: Group E

-Group E remains the only group in World Cup history in which all four teams finished with the same points and same goal difference.
-It began at Giants Stadium where Ray Houghton's chip ensured a shock Irish victory over the then-three-time champions Italy by 1–0, as well as gaining a measure of revenge for the previous World Cup, in which Italy both hosted and eliminated Ireland at the quarter-final stage.
+Group E remains the only group in World Cup history in which all four teams finished with the same points.
+All four teams even had the same goal difference.
+It began at Giants Stadium where Ray Houghton's chip ensured a shock Irish victory over the then-three-time champions Italy by 1–0, as well as gaining a measure of revenge for the previous World Cup, in which Italy both hosted and eliminated Ireland at the quarterfinal stage.
 The next day in Washington, Norway played its first World Cup game since 1938 and Kjetil Rekdal's goal five minutes from time proved decisive in an equally tense encounter as Norway beat Mexico.

 In the second round of group play, Luis García's double had Mexico 2–0 up and in control of the game before a disagreement on the touchline resulted in fines for both Republic of Ireland's manager, Jack Charlton, and their striker John Aldridge.
 Aldridge was able to regain concentration in time to score six minutes from the end of the game to make it 2–1.
 Despite their loss, Aldridge's goal proved crucial to Ireland in the final group standings.

 During the previous day at Giants Stadium in New Jersey, Italy's World Cup hopes seemed to be diminishing fast as goalkeeper Gianluca Pagliuca was sent off with the game still at 0–0.
 Yet despite this, Italy was still able to salvage an important 1–0 victory.
 Norway would ultimately pay a price for their inability to take advantage of Pagliuca's dismissal.
 With the four teams level on points, the final two group games would each have to finish as draws for things to stay that way.
-Republic of Ireland made it through after a dreary 0–0 draw with Norway; midfielders Massaro and Bernal traded strikes as Italy and Mexico played to a 1–1 draw.
+Republic of Ireland made it through after a dreary 0–0 draw with Norway; while Massaro and Bernal traded strikes as Italy and Mexico played to a 1–1 draw.

 Those results meant that Mexico won the group on goals scored, with three in the group.
 With Ireland and Italy also progressing having finished with identical records, the Irish team qualified as second place as a result of their victory against the Italians.
 Norway's shortcomings in attack ultimately let them down, and they exited the tournament with only one goal.